SwanFlutter/flutter_saver/README.md

  );
 ```

-You can use this code to save images on any platform.
+- You can use this code to save images on any platform.

+- use for Network

 ```dart
  FlutterSaver.saveFileWindowsWeb(link: link);